Dem Brudders

 Another little trick I learned in the late 1990's was adding just a tiny bit of blue to your white paint before you airbrush it.
 The concentration is on the order of one drop per 1/4-oz Testors bottle, so it's not very much!.
 This "cools down" the paint color a little.
 If it looks powder-blue, you've used too much.
 What this does is prevent yellowing of the white paint over time!
 If anything, the blue tint lessens over time, but it hasn't yellowed at all.
 Scroll up a bit and take another look at that Lufthansa 737; that one is "cool blue" using this technique as well.
 Between this and not using gum turpentine, you'll never have an airliner go yellow on you.

-My thinner to cut Testors enamel for airbrushing is a special cocktail of lacquer thinner, mineral spirits, and a couple other ingredients that changes over time depending on how the manufacturers tweak formulas to conform to ever-changing environmental laws.
+OK, my "secret" thinner to cut Testors enamel for airbrushing is a special cocktail of about 80% lacquer thinner with a much smaller quantity of standard Home Depot paint thinner, and a couple other ingredients that changes over time depending on how the manufacturers tweak formulas to conform to ever-changing environmental laws.
 Altitude and season are also factors that affect proportions of the mix!
-One of these days, I'll throw it up on the website in some form.
+One of these days, I'll throw the whole thing up on the website in some form.
 It's called super-nerd-science-meets-modeling.
 Scary!

 AIRFIX BOEING 707 / CALLSIGN "JANET"